-Hearty, versatile, and delicious old-fashioned spicy hermit cookies are soft, delicious, and perfect for sharing.
+Hearty, versatile, and delicious spicy old fashioned hermit cookies are hearty, filling, and perfect for cold weather and beyond.

-Full of dried fruits, nuts, and coffee this vintage recipe is to please and become a family favorite.
+Full of dried fruits, nuts, and coffee this vintage spice cookie recipe is sure to please and become a family favorite.
 Keep reading for modern takes and ideas to make it more personalized.

 Old-Fashioned Slightly Updated

 I found this recipe in an old Betty Crocker Cookbook.
 Apparently, it was a favorite cookie of the late 1800s.